 Manufacturing overhead cannot be traced directly to jobs, so it is assigned using an overhead allocation rate.

+Manufacturing overhead costs are applied to jobs by crediting the Manufacturing Overhead account and debiting it to Work in Process Inventory.

 70. Load King Manufacturing transferred $265,000 of costs from the work-in-process inventory account to the finished goods inventory account during the month.
 The company’s inventory balances follow: